Azure/aad-pod-identity/docs/readmes/README.msi.md

 nodes in the Kubernetes cluster.
 The system/user assigned MSI needs to have role assignments authorizing such operations on the vms/vmss and also operations on the user assigned identity.

-After the cluster is created to perform the following steps to obtain the principal id: for VMAs:
+After the cluster is created, run these commands to retrieve the principal id: for VMAS:

 ```bash
 az vm identity show -g <resource group> -n <vm name> -o yaml